 The Emotional and Psychological Impacts of Chronic Pain

 Published: 01 February 2016

 Published: 01 February 2016

 As well as treating the physical and functional disabilities related to pain, nurses also need to look at the psychological and emotional consequences of suffering from chronic pain.
-These individuals have a fear of being judged negatively, experience mental defeat, and have higher levels of shame and guilt than people who are healthy (Turner-Cobb et al., 2015).
+These individuals have a fear of being judged negatively, experience mental defeat, and have higher levels of shame and guilt than people who are healthy (Turner-Cobb et al. 2015).
 As you can imagine, these feelings lead to further negative feelings which, in the end, could result in depression and anxiety.

-Pain catastrophising involves the magnification of pain symptoms leading to increased levels of depression, an increased sense of helplessness, anxiety and consequent functional loss (Block and Cianfrini, 2013).
-It occurs as a result of the manifestation of negative feelings, such as anxiety.
+Pain catastrophising involves the magnification of pain symptoms leading to increased levels of depression, an increased sense of helplessness, anxiety and consequent functional loss (Block and Cianfrini 2013).
+It occurs as a result of the manifestation of negative feelings such as anxiety.
 It can also lead to the individual displaying avoidance behaviours which, in turn, only lead to further increased levels of disability, disuse and depression.

 Eventually, the person will physically stop doing things because they have inflated their pain to such a level that they truly believe they can’t perform certain activities.
-This impedes the provision of care, as individuals who catastrophise pain will often not adhere to treatment plans due to anxiety and avoidance.
-This is where certain treatments, such as cognitive behaviour therapy, are needed to try and train the individual to change their thought patterns and behaviours.
+This impedes on the provision of care, as individuals who catastrophise pain will often not adhere to treatment plans due to anxiety and avoidance.
+This is where certain treatments, such as cognitive behaviour therapy, are needed to try to train the individual to change their thought patterns and behaviours.
 Although many of these patients know they should be doing their physiotherapy exercises, they don't do them because they are fearful of causing themselves further injury and pain.

 Individuals with chronic pain are often poorly treated by health professionals.
-This is often due to inadequate education on pain management, and inaccurate attitudes and beliefs regarding chronic pain (Prem et al., 2011).
+This is often due to inadequate education on pain management, and inaccurate attitudes and beliefs regarding chronic pain (Prem et al. 2011).
 This can result in nurses estimating a patient’s pain and being biased with their pain levels.
 We need to critically analyse how we care for individuals with chronic pain, be aware of these barriers and ensure they are not present during our care.